RuipingWang06/Career_Project_Portfolio_Ruiping/PRO_001_Buyer Execution Metrics_Technical Solution.md

 **Sorted Cancellation Execution**

-When a measure is used for sorting, ISINSCOPE ensures that row-level values and total-level logic are handled separately, preventing total calculations from overriding the values used to rank individual rows
+When a measure is used for sorting, **ISINSCOPE** ensures that **row-level** values and total-level logic are handled separately, preventing total calculations from overriding the values used to rank individual rows.

 ```
 ISINSCOPE